Ecowas breakaway strains West African business ties

 Depending on how severe the regional fallout becomes, it could also impact commitment to major infrastructure projects across West Africa, including multinational rail and pipeline projects.

-Projects of regional significance include a planned 284km railway connecting Niger and Nigeria’s second largest cities – Maradi and Kano respectively – as well as the proposed 4,100km Trans Saharan Gas Pipeline.
+Projects of regional significance include a planned 284km railway connecting the second-largest cities of Niger and Nigeria – Maradi and Kano respectively – as well as the proposed 4,100km Trans-Saharan Gas Pipeline.

-If the AES states decide to withdraw from the West African Economic and Monetary Union (WAEMU), the organisation of eight mainly francophone states which share the West African CFA franc, the regional ramifications would be even greater.
+If the ASS states decide to withdraw from the West African Economic and Monetary Union (WAEMU), the organisation of eight mainly Francophone states which share the West African CFA franc, the regional ramifications would be even greater.
 So far, there has been little indication that they will do so.

-“Discontinuing the CFA franc would be riskier and significantly more complicated than withdrawing from ECOWAS,” Drougoul explains.
-“While exiting ECOWAS without an agreement would end the free movement of people, goods, and services with non-WAEMU members like Nigeria, Guinea, and Ghana, their continued membership in WAEMU may help mitigate these economic impacts.”
+“Discontinuing the CFA franc would be riskier and significantly more complicated than withdrawing from Ecowas,” Drogoul explains.
+“While exiting Ecowas without an agreement would end the free movement of people, goods, and services with non-WAEMU members like Nigeria, Guinea, and Ghana, their continued membership in WAEMU may help mitigate these economic impacts.”

 Bilateral disputes and border closures

-Meanwhile, recurrent border closures and bilateral disputes between AES and ECOWAS countries are also weighing on trade.
+Meanwhile, recurrent border closures and bilateral disputes between ASS and Ecowas countries are also weighing on trade.

-“Regional fallouts such as that between Niger and Benin have a significantly negative effect on trade volumes between both countries and ultimately lead to high inflation of prices for the people of Niger,” explains Ayukegba.
+“Regional fallouts such as that between Niger and Benin have a significantly negative effect on trade volumes between both countries and ultimately lead to high inflation of prices for the people of Niger,” explains Verner Ayukegba, senior vice president at the African Energy Chamber, a group which lobbies for the oil and gas industry.
+“Rerouting goods leads to a higher cost for Nigeriens and a loss of revenue to transit operators in Benin.”

 In particular, the border closure has proved deeply problematic for the oil and gas sector, because Nigerien oil is exported via a $6bn Chinese-built pipeline which runs through Benin.